cgswords/cgswords.github.io/_posts/2015-08-17-latex-semantics.md

 **Getting Started**

-First, you're going to want a few packages.

-- Default Packages: proof, amsmath, listings, amsthm, and amssymb.
+First, you're going to want a few packages, including proof, amsmath, listings, amsthm, and amssymb.
 These should have come with your LaTeX install.

-These last two may come with your LaTeX install.
-Check if they do before trying to install them a second time.

 Now, we start our document in the usual way: